-Regardless of any missteps, experience makes good lessons for your children.
-In fact, the majority of kids are looking to you as their primary source for financial advice .
-Also consider that allowing your children to practice managing money produces financial confidence as they become adults.
+Your experience can make good lessons for your children.
+In fact, many kids are looking to parents as their role model for spending and financial habits.2 Also consider that allowing your children to practice managing money produces financial confidence as they become adults.
+It can also help them save for college, which may help them reduce future student debt and start their future on more solid financial ground.

-Here are some money lessons from our Raising Financially Aware Kids program to help you get started.
+Need some ideas?
+Here are five money lessons from our Raising Financially Aware Kids program to help you get started.

 A foundational lesson is understanding what money is and what it's worth.
 Hit this idea home by providing examples of items and what value they hold.